antononcube/Raku-LLM-Graph/README.md

 - Of course it is nice to have the graph visualized.
-- Instead of the generic graph visualization provided by the package "Graph" (method `dot`) A more informative graph plot is produced in which the different types of notes have different shapes.
+- Instead of the generic graph visualization provided by the package "Graph" (method `dot`) a more informative graph plot is produced in which the different types of notes have different shapes.
   - The graph vertex shapes help distinguishing LLM-nodes from just-Raku-nodes.
   - Also, test function dependencies are designated with dashed arrows.